thuml/OpenDG-DAML/README.md

 ## Quick Start

 * Download the DATASET you need.
 Move the `image_list` folder of the DATASET (which we provide in `data/DATASET/`) to the directory of the DATASET.
-* Complete the configuration of experiments, such as the path to the DATASET, then `bash run_train.sh` for training on source domains and testing on target domain data from known classes.
+* We provide scripts in `src/scripts/`.
+Complete the configuration of experiments, such as the path to the DATASET, then `bash run_train.sh` for training on source domains and testing on target domain data from known classes.
 * After training and saving the model checkpoints, `bash run_validate.sh` for testing on the whole target domain, including both known and unknown classes.

 ## Citation